cloud-native-toolkit/cloud-shell-commands/README.md

 export PATH=~/cloud-shell-commands:$PATH
 ```

+## Installing Cloud Native Toolkit CLI

+Run the following command `./cloud-shell-commands/install-igc` this will install and add `igc` to the path

+## Enabling fast Cluster switching

+Using the utility CLI `icc` you can make it easy to switch between cluster accounts, follow the instructions below:

 ### Add API Key

 Edit the `.ibmcloud.yaml` file in the `cloud-shell-commands` replace the accounts with the correct API Keys.